MintPond/mint-bos/README.md

 Serializes an object (`obj`) and returns a _Buffer_ with serialized data.

-The object can be a string, number, boolean, object, array, null, or Buffer.
+The object can be a `string`, `number`, `boolean`, `object`, `array`, `null`, or `Buffer`.
-An object may contain any of the mentioned data types as well as functions, however functions will not be serialized.
+An object may contain any of the mentioned data types.
+Functions cannot be serialized and will cause an error, however an object that contains a `toJSON` function will be serialized according to the value returned from the `toJSON` function.

 Circular references in an object will cause an exception to be thrown.